Mount Uhud – One of the most important mountains in Islam

 Where Is Mount Uhud Located?

-there is a masjid near mount uhudMount Uhud is situated in the northern region of Madinah, Saudi Arabia, at an approximate distance of 5 kilometres from Masjid-e-Nabawi (the Mosque of Prophet Muhammad (PBUH)).
-Ghar Uhud is one of the most popular spots on this mountain.
+Mount Uhud is situated in the northern region of Madinah, Saudi Arabia, at an approximate distance of 5 kilometers from Masjid al-Nabawi (the Mosque of Prophet Muhammad (PBUH)).
+The cave of Uhud is one of the most popular spots on this mountain.
 It is said to be where Prophet Muhammad (PBUH) sought refuge after suffering defeat in the Battle of Uhud.

-Another popular place near Mount Uhud is the Al-Fasah Masjid, where Prophet Muhammad (PBUH) prayed Salah.
+Another popular place near Mount Uhud is the al-Fasah Masjid, where Prophet Muhammad (PBUH) prayed Salah.
 The Martyrs’ Cemetery at Mount Uhud features 70 graves of the companions (peace be upon them all) that the Quraysh martyred during the Battle of Uhud.

 Geology